 ICU Physical Therapy

 October 21, 2014

+Benefits of physical therapy in the ICU.
 You might ask yourself what a physical therapist does in the ICU.
 That is a great question.
 The role of a P.T. in the ICU will vary from facility to facility.
 Some facilities have a dedicated P.T. who spends the day mobilizing patients, doing progressive resistance exercises and acting as the expert for positioning and prevention of contractions.
-Other facilities order a P.T.consult only when a patient is extubated and active.
+Other facilities order a P.T. consult only when a patient is extubated and active.

 There are some important things that a P.T. needs to be knowledgeable about when working in the ICU.
 I would recommend brushing up on the following; cardiopulmonary physiology, ventilator and respiratory equipment, medications commonly used in the ICU, exclusion criteria for mobility, clinical implications of lab values, and monitoring systems.
 It is also beneficial to take 2-4 hours to shadow an ICU nurse and a respiratory therapist if your facility allows for this.

 There are many P.T. activities that can be done while the patient is sitting edge of bed such as; PREs for lower extremities, therapeutic exercises, deep breathing, ADLs, trunk control and seated balance activities.